-As far as PC monitors are concerned, it depends on whether you’ll be using the monitor for content creation, gaming, or just ordinary everyday use.
-You will also need a decent PC build.
+As far as PC monitors are concerned, it depends on whether you’ll be using the monitor for content creation, gaming, or just regular everyday use.

-4K resolution has four times the pixel count than 1080p but is that alone enough for you to switch to a 4K display?
+4K resolution has four times the pixel count of 1080p, but is that alone enough for you to switch to a 4K display?

-While 4K does provide you with a much more detailed and immersive image quality, you will need 4K content in order to see the difference.
+While 4K does provide you with much more detailed and immersive image quality, you will need 4K content to take full advantage of it.

-Since there’s more and more 4K content available and the prices of 4K displays are dropping, now is indeed a good time to be getting a 4K TV.
+Since there’s more and more 4K content available and the prices of 4K displays are dropping, now is an excellent time to be getting a 4K TV.

 Are 4K TVs Worth It?